guilhermedjr/DJ/README.md

-# I'm not Alan Walker, but I'm both "DJ" and developer :monkey:
+# I'm not Alan Walker, but I'm both "DJ" and developer :octocat:

 ## About me